aroussel-data/autocompleter/README_EN.md

 # Python Autocompleter
-A basic autocompletion tool written using only the Python standard library.
+A Trie tree based autocompletion tool written using the Python standard library.
 Made available via web API, returning a JSON object.
+It returns the first 4 alphabetically sorted elements of the word dictionary whose prefix matches the submitted query.

 ## Requirements
 Python 3